KSTARK007/hnsw-ada-ef/README.md

   - **`10percent/`**: For experiments with 10% batch deletions.
   - **`50percent/`**: For experiments with 50% batch deletions.

-The script ensures that all directories are created, even if they already exist, using `mkdir -p`.

 <h3 style="color:red">----------------The content below is the unmodified README from the original HNSWlib repository.----------------</h3>
 # Hnswlib - fast approximate nearest neighbor search
 Header-only C++ HNSW implementation with python bindings, insertions and updates.